CorraPiano/bowling-analysis/README.md

 ## Techniques Used

-- Object detection (ball tracking) using OpenCV
+- Lines and ball detection using OpenCV
 - Frame extraction and video preprocessing
 - Lane and background segmentation
 - 3D trajectory reconstruction
-- Spin and rotation estimation
+- Spin and rotation estimation using Optical Flow
 - Visualization and result compilation

 ## Repository structure